- Lifetime Network

 Margaret Chan is a Certified Executive Coach who works with professionals seeking career advice, making career transitions, and re-entering the workplace after career breaks.
 Her experience includes guiding self-assessment; developing career and networking strategies; targeting careers; creating resumes and career narratives/positioning; preparing for interviews; and supporting her clients to build confidence throughout the process.

 Margaret also works with clients who want to become stronger and more effective leaders by leveraging their strengths and addressing their leadership gaps.
-She partners with clients to build coaching plans to increase their self-awareness and practice new behaviors.
+She partners with clients to build coaching plans to increase their self-awareness, gain insight, and practice new behaviors.
 Her clients have focused on a range of leadership areas, including increasing their influence, building stronger relationships, using more strategic communications, demonstrating more confidence and executive presence, and developing more collaborative skills.

 Margaret’s clients appreciate that her strategic and practical approach leads to success.
 Her warmth and sense of humor give her clients the confidence to address key issues.